-Smyrna & Roswell, GA
+Dental Implants Smyrna GA

 There is a more natural and permanent feel to dental implants as a replacement to a lost natural tooth.
 This is thanks to its fusing with the bone.
-It looks and functions like regular teeth.
+Dental implants look and function like regular teeth.

 As dental implants are used to replace missing or damaged teeth, they do help to improve your physical appearance.
 A full set of well-functioning teeth also boosts confidence both privately and publicly.

 Types of Dental Implants

 After that, a replacement tooth can be mounted.
 If there is more than one missing tooth, a bridge or denture may be attached.

 For subperiosteal implants, the implantation is in the gums, just above the jawbone.
 We no longer recommend this option as the longevity of this treatment is substandard when compared to endosteal implants.